 What is the typical budget for a wedding planner?

 Peace of mind on your most important day is priceless!
 And believe it or not, a Wedding Planner is not as expensive as you might think.
 As a rule of thumb, the cost of a full-scale Wedding Planner is typically 1.5-2% of the total wedding budget.
 If you have a majority of the planning completed, but need assistance putting it all together, you can opt for a Day of Wedding Coordinator package which will still allow you to enjoy your day stress free.
-Day of Wedding Coordinators offer packages starting at around $1,995 for a team of coordinators for your entire event!
+Day of Wedding Coordination packages are under $2,500.
 This is a small price to pay to ensure that all your hard work and months of planning lead up to an extraordinary event!
 At So Cal Event Planners, we believe planning should be a service attainable to all weddings and flexible for all budgets.
 All of our clients rave about our excellent service.
 If you don’t believe us, just head on over to the Testimonials page to read for yourself!

 What does So Cal Event Planners help with?